Insurance for Construction Companies and Contractors

 Professional liability insurance

-Construction businesses and contractors pay an average cost of about $85 per month, or $1,000 per year, for professional liability insurance.
+Construction businesses and contractors pay an average of $105 per month, or $1,259 per year, for builder's risk insurance.
+This policy is sometimes called course of construction insurance.

 Surety bond icon